jordanbcooper/newrelic-integration-vaultstatus/README.md

 # newrelic-integration-vaultstatus

-Be sure to set environment variable for VAULT_URL:
+If testing outside of NR Infra, be sure to set environment variable for VAULT_URL:

 export VAULT_URL=https://DNS_NAME/v1/sys/health